yevgenyk/Play2/README.md

 ### iOS app
 1. Run `make ios` to generate objective-c proxies used by the actual app.
 1. The actual app is located in `app-ios/app` folder.
-It should just load and run.
+1. The iOS app in app-ios should run, pick the target called 'app' It should just load and run.
 Pull to refresh to see numbers change!
 	Updated numbers will show up in blue!